 Potential Conflict: A less objective and less competitive trading process may result in a Client being disadvantaged with a less favourable trade price, slower execution, and/or higher costs when compared to other similar trades.

-How the Conflict is Addressed: Trade execution is managed by an independent third party, Fidelity Clearing Canada ULC (“FCC”), which is required to follow industry handling and routing
+How the Conflict is Addressed: Trade execution is managed by an independent third party, Fidelity Clearing Canada ULC (“FCC”), a firm required to follow industry handling and routing practices designed to achieve best execution.
+OFIC conducts due diligence on FCC’s execution performance.
+FCC’s Best Execution Policies are available upon request.

 Board of Director Appointment